-As part of the reopening plans, St. Dunstan's in-church worship will open with 3 services with seating for 50 guests.
+As part of the reopening plans, St. Dunstan's in-church worship will re-open with 1 service with seating for 75 guests.
 Reservations required.
-Make a reservation now.

 - Please take your temperature at home before each service to make sure you do not have a fever before you come.
 If you are at higher risk for severe illness please consider staying home and worshipping with us online.
 If you exhibit any signs of illness as described by the CDC, such as fever, coughing, body aches, etc. (CDC coronavirus symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html) please do not attend In-Church Worship for the safety of all our guests.